jeff-adkisson/swe-3313-fall-2025/project/details-project-plan.md

 ## Deliverables

-All deliverables will be in your team Github repo or YouTrack.
+All deliverables will be in your team Github repo, Loom, or GanttProject (but all will be found from your team GitHub repo).

 All deliverable documentation will be written in [Markdown](https://www.markdownguide.org/getting-started/).
-Your Gantt chart will be produced in [YouTrack](https://www.jetbrains.com/youtrack/).
-Your presentation will be produced in whatever video recording software you prefer.
+Your Gantt chart will be produced in [Gantt Project](https://www.ganttproject.biz/).
+Your presentation will be produced in a 5 minute Loom video.

 Your deliverables for this component include: